Nikhilk91/Dashboard-and-Visualization/Lab8/README.md

 * Explain how you have improved your visualization

 #### Purpose of Lab-4:
-Develop a persuasive visualization for the upcoming students, to show that MSIS program at Santa Clara University provides a better future career.
+Develop a persuasive visualization for the prospective students, to show that MSIS program at Santa Clara University provides a better future career.
 This dashboard will help them take a decision on wether to join MSIS program going or not.

 ***